forsyde/aesa-radar/docs/text/00_Intro.md

 of.
 Please refer to the project's `README` file for instructions on how to install and compile or run the Haskell files.

-At the beginning of each chapter there is metadata guiding the reader what tools and packages are used, like:
+At the beginning of each chapter there is meta-data guiding the reader what tools and packages are used, like:

 |         |                               |                                                    |